gregsaun/prusa_i3_bear_upgrade/README.md

 ### Hand cut

 You can hand cut them accuratly using a jig (it just takes more time and effort).
-I have build you can 3D print : https://www.thingiverse.com/thing:2596242
+I have build one, all details are here : https://www.thingiverse.com/thing:2596242

 ## Current status